kavia-common/gym-management-system-21170-21148/gym_backend_api/gym-management-system-21170-21148/README.md

 1. Ensure dependencies are installed:
    - In `gym_backend_api/requirements.txt`, SQLAlchemy, Alembic, psycopg[binary], passlib[bcrypt], PyJWT, stripe, python-jose[cryptography], httpx are included.
 2. Create `.env` in `gym_backend_api` (copy from `.env.example`).
+3. Start the backend using one of:
+   - `python -m src.api` (recommended; binds 0.0.0.0 and port from API_PORT)
-3. Start the backend (e.g., via `uvicorn src.api.main:app --host 0.0.0.0 --port 3001` or your existing run command).
+   - `uvicorn src.api.main:app --host 0.0.0.0 --port 3001`

 You should see a local `app.db` created upon first start.
 OpenAPI docs: `http://localhost:3001/docs`.